Crucial Learning Style Guide

 Lowercase.
 See also certify and certified trainer.

-A course that teaches one how to facilitate.
-Completion required for trainer certification.
+A course that teaches one how to facilitate the SDI or train a course.
+Completion required for certification.

-Lowercase except when immediately preceding a person’s name or listed as part of professional signature.
+Lowercase except when listed as part of professional signature.
 See “Titles and Offices” in Other Styles.

 A transitive verb that should only be used with Crucial Learning as subject and prospect as object, never the other way around.
 The company can certify a prospect; a prospect cannot certify himself or “certify in” a product.